ukwenyam/My_resume/README.md

 What things you need to install the software and how to install them

-* To begin, you'll need a markdown editor on your computer to edit your markdown file in.
+* To begin, you'll need a markdown editor on your computer to edit your resume in.
  *  A great example of a markdown editor is Atom.

-* An active github account
+* You'll also need a Github account.

 ### Installing